Schedule Now Pay Bill

 Complications

 People whose dry macular degeneration has progressed to central vision loss have a higher risk of depression and social isolation.
 With profound loss of vision, people may see visual hallucinations.
 This condition is called Charles Bonnet syndrome.
-Dry macular degeneration may progress to wet macular degeneration, which can quickly cause vision loss if left untreated.
+Dry macular degeneration may progress to wet macular degeneration, which can quickly cause complete vision loss if left untreated.

 Prevention